 This course provides an in-depth exploration of various methods for gaining unauthorized access to networks and explores network security concepts from the point of view of hackers and their methodologies.
 Topics included hackers, crackers, ethical hackers, attacks, intrusion detection systems, malicious code, computer crime, and industrial espionage.
+Two hours lecture and two hours laboratory.

 Study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on effective speech preparation and delivery.
+Three hours lecture.